jeremyfelt/wave/README.md

 **Notes:**

-* If you are using Windows or Linux, you'll need to replace the `brew install ansible` command with whatever it takes to get [Ansible](http://ansible.cc) installed on your host machine.
+* If you are using Linux, you'll need to replace the `brew install ansible` command with whatever it takes to get [Ansible](http://ansible.cc) installed on your host machine.
+* If you are using Windows, I'm likely not able to help you.
+There may be a way to compile Ansible from source if you have the right Python stuff installed.
+Good luck.
 * The vagrant-hostsupdater plugin is nice, but not necessary.

 ## Current Status